 Dravet syndrome was first described by French physician, Dr. Charlotte Dravet in 1978.
 It is a rare disorder caused by a genetic mutation in a protein that regulates electrical activity in the brain.
 People with SMEI experience almost every type of seizure known.
 The first seizure usually occurs in an otherwise normal, healthy infant before one year of age and is usually associated with fever.
 Initially, generalized tonic-clonic seizures (Grand Mal Seizures) occur every few months and tend to turn into "status epilepticus" (a prolonged seizure that is very difficult to stop, even with medication).
 Other seizure types begin to appear during the toddler months and seizures become more frequent, sometimes occurring hundreds of times a day.
 Most children with Dravet will experience a plateau or regression of developmental skills during the second year of life.
 Individuals with Dravet syndrome have only an 85% chance of surviving to adulthood.

-Due largely in part to the efforts of Dravet.org, more patients are being diagnosed with Dravet syndrome every day and at an earlier age.
-(Shelby was eight when she finally received an official diagnosis) Until recently only about 500 cases had been reported world-wide.
-However, it has been estimated that one peron in 20,000 has SMEI.
+More patients are being diagnosed with Dravet syndrome every day and at an earlier age.
+(Shelby was eight when she finally received an official diagnosis) It has been estimated that one person in 20,000 has SMEI.
 This means that 334,000 people in the world currently have Dravet syndrome, and one baby is born in the U.S. every other day with this rare condition.

 In addition to telling Shelby's story, the purpose of this site is to raise awareness of Dravet.
 Medications for this condition are often ineffective, expensive, and cause difficult-to-manage side effects.
 We want better treatments - and hopefully one day - a cure.
 We appreciate so much your interest in and support of Shelby and others with Dravet Syndrome.